 Types and Severity of Threats

-The diversion of water from the Piura River, for human uses such as irrigation, is a major threat to the mangrove vegetation.
-As less water makes it to the end of the river where the mangroves await is arrival the consequently higher the salinity will remain; eventually making mangrove growth impossible and die off will occur.
-A delicate balance of saline and freshwater must be up held by the inflow of the Piura River to this estuary; with low rainfall it is the main source.
+The diversion of water from the Piura River for human uses such as irrigation is a major threat to the mangrove vegetation.
+As less water makes it to the end of the river where the mangroves await its arrival, the consequently higher the salinity will remain, eventually making mangrove growth impossible and die off will occur.
+A delicate balance of saline and freshwater must be upheld by the inflow of the Piura River to this estuary; with low rainfall it is the main source.
 Cutting of mangrove trees and over use of the area is also a threat.

 Justification of Ecoregion Delineation